colingraydon/colingraydon/README.md

 # 💫 About Me:

-Distributed systems engineer, currently at Capital One supporting the feature flagging and experimentation platform.
+Distributed systems engineer, currently at Capital One supporting a feature flagging and experimentation platform.

 Also working on Continuum, a distributed leaderless key-value store.